Shikaga/story/index.md

 The trick with travelling at night, was to look like neither a criminal nor a victim, a difficult balance to strike.
 More than anything, it was how you carried yourselves.
 As they walked down the road you could see the brigands and ruffians muttering to themselves, before noticing swords and the look of absolute self-confidence that Orin and Emlyn held, and decided that they wanted none of it.

 Orin navigated them through the streets and allies with his ever present coolness.
 He finally stopped, looked around for anyone who might have noticed them.
-“Okay, here we are.
-Our quartermaster is in the house with the red door”, Orin whispered, indicating.
-“As we have already discussed, there is no assurance that this isn’t a trap.
-You know what to do if everything goes south?”.
+"Okay, here we are.
+Our quartermaster is in the house with the red door", Orin whispered, indicating.
+"As we have already discussed, there is no assurance that this isn't a trap.
+You know what to do if everything goes south?".
 Emlyn nodded.
-“Okay, let’s take a quick look around and then I will go for it.
-You stay here and warn me if anything happens.”
+"Okay, let's take a quick look around and then I will go for it.
+You stay here and warn me if anything happens."

 They took a few minutes to look around the neighbourhood, before Orin crossed his way to the door and knocked firmly.
 A few seconds went by and the door cracked open.
 A face appeared before swinging the door open to admit Orin and closed behind him.

 Suddenly feeling very alone, Emlyn looked around rapidly for anyone who might be approaching, but the street was dead quite.
-If she had been dressed in her usual dresses she probably wouldn’t have lasted two seconds on the street before every brigand was after her.
+If she had been dressed in her usual dresses she probably wouldn't have lasted two seconds on the street before every brigand was after her.
 But disguised as boy with a sword at her side anyone who looked at her would see a mercenary, if a short one, no doubt waiting to escort their master during his shady dealings.

 Funny thing Emlyn thought, that people would make such judgements based on your looks.
 If she had was stood here as a woman, she would be seen as easy pickings, a lamb to the slaughter.
-And yet, disguised as a mercenary, she didn’t reflect even a candle of her true threat.
+And yet, disguised as a mercenary, she didn't reflect even a candle of her true threat.
 A mask on a mask.
 A weapon, disguised as a woman, disguised as a mercenary.

 Emlyn watched from the shadows as a group of drunks heading home together, half stumbling half crawling to down the street.
 Their voices grew louder as they passed her, threats of violence interspersed with drunken slurs of fraternal love and raucous laughter.
 As they passed and voices started to disappear in the foggy night air, the door cracked open again and Orin emerged, and headed back in the direction of the inn.

-“So, how did that go?”
+"So, how did that go?"
 Emlyn asked as she caught up with him.

-“Very well, for all parties involved.
-We have some very boring documents and our quartermaster will no longer be in the debt of men who break fingers.”
+"Very well, for all parties involved.
+We have some very boring documents and our quartermaster will no longer be in the debt of men who break fingers."
 Orin chuckled to himself.
-“Well, I must say, I can’t think of the last time I have had such a productive day.
+"Well, I must say, I can't think of the last time I have had such a productive day.
 Let us get home before anything spoils it.

 9.
 ---